DEEP END

 I enjoyed all this as well as being reminded of the seediness of London (and Britain generally) in this period.

-What I didn't enjoy was Mike's absurdly posh accent which increasingly grated on my nerves as the film progressed.
+What I didn't enjoy was Mike's absurdly posh accent which increasingly grated on me as the film progressed.

 Comments